-It’s a good intro outreach because it shows you read your prospect’s content, you’ve shared this interest with your audience, and you want to know more.
+It’s a good intro outreach because it shows you read your leads content, you’ve shared this interest with your audience, and you want to know more.

-For more examples of pre-written templates that you can use (or modify), just go to Outreach > Templates > Create Template
+For more examples of pre-written templates that you can use (or modify), just go to Templates.

 Click Load Pre-Written Templates and choose the most relevant one from the selection.
 Modify this to suit your particular campaign.

 If all else fails, you can always create a fully personalized outreach email from scratch.

 As you do this, update your leads relationship labels.

 Relationship labels identify what stage of the relationship you are on with your leads.